yactouat/coding-agent/README.md

 ### Entry point

-The entry point of the agent is the `ysistant` service in the `docker-compose.yml` file.
+The entry point of the agent is the `y` service in the `docker-compose.yml` file.

-Its code is located @ `/src/ysistant.py`.
+Its code is located @ `/src/y.py`.

 ### Usage

 - `cp .env.example .env` and fill in the environment variables
-- `docker compose up -d` to start the agent
+- `docker compose up -d` to start the agent stack (or `docker compose watch` if you are developing the agent)
-- `docker compose exec -it ysistant bash` to enter the container
+- `docker compose exec -it y bash` to enter the agent container
-- `python ysistant.py` to start the agent
+- `python y.py "please tell me what you think of this project folder structure"` to talk to the agent

 ### Features